bugzilla/bugzilla/README.rst

   this value and increase "MOJO_WORKERS" instead for better performance.
   Default: 200

-BUGZILLA_UNSAFE_AUTH_DELEGATION
+BUGZILLA_ALLOW_INSECURE_HTTP
   This should never be set in production.
-It allows auth delegation over http.
+It allows auth delegation and oauth over http.

 BMO_urlbase
   The public url for this instance.
 Note that if this begins with https://